Lana Turner: 1958–1959: Johnny Stompanato homicide scandal

 In January 1958, Paramount Pictures released The Lady Takes a Flyer, a romantic comedy in which Turner portrayed a female pilot.
 While shooting the film the previous spring, she had begun receiving phone calls and flowers on the set from mobster Johnny Stompanato, using the name "John Steele".
 Stompanato had close ties to the Los Angeles underworld and gangster Mickey Cohen, which he feared would dissuade her from dating him.
 He pursued Turner aggressively, sending her various gifts.
 Turner was "thoroughly intrigued" and began casually dating him.
 After a friend informed her of who Stompanato actually was, she confronted him and tried to break off the affair.
 Stompanato was not easily deterred, and over the course of the following year, they carried on a relationship filled with violent arguments, physical abuse and repeated reconciliations.
 Turner would also claim that on one occasion he drugged her and took nude photographs of her while unconscious, potentially to use as blackmail.

 In September 1957, Stompanato visited Turner in London, where she was filming Another Time, Another Place, co-starring Sean Connery.
 Their meeting was initially happy, but they soon began fighting.
 Stompanato became suspicious when Turner would not allow him to visit the set and, during one fight, he violently choked her.
 To avoid further confrontation, Turner and her makeup artist, Del Armstrong, called Scotland Yard in order to have Stompanato deported.
 Stompanato got wind of the plan and showed up on the set with a gun, threatening her and Connery.
 Connery answered by grabbing the gun out of Stompanato's hand and twisting his wrist, causing him to run off the set.
 Turner and Armstrong later returned with two Scotland Yard detectives to the rented house where she and Stompanato were staying.
 The detectives advised Stompanato to leave and escorted him out of the house and to the airport, where he boarded a plane back to the U.S.

 On the evening of March 26, 1958, Turner attended the Academy Awards to observe her nomination for Peyton Place and present the award for Best Supporting Actor.
 Stompanato, angered that he did not attend with her, awaited her return home that evening, whereupon he physically assaulted her.
 Around 8:00 p.m. on Friday, April 4, Stompanato arrived at Turner's rented home at 730 North Bedford Drive in Beverly Hills.
-The two began arguing heatedly in the bedroom, during which Stompanato threatened to kill Turner, her daughter Cheryl and her mother.
+The two began arguing heatedly in the bedroom, during which Stompanato cut Turner's face and threatened to kill her, her daughter Cheryl, and her mother.
 Fearing that her mother's life was in danger, Cheryl – who had been watching television in an adjacent room – grabbed a kitchen knife and ran to Turner's defense.